luisivanhr/xDiyo/planning.md

     - "bets" targets are for selecting suitable bet options for a particular match.
 They are meant to be used in classification problems where some examples are "more than 1.5 goals", "more than 2.5 goals", "less than 2.5 goals", etc
     - "odds" targets are meant to build our own set of odds as if we were bookmakers.
 Could be used paired with logit models.
     - "rank" targets are meant to be used to find the positions of the teams relative to each other and for finding tournament winners.
-- source: It is the name of the raw columns to use
+- input: Works the same way as the input for the feature templates.
 - scaling: Indicates the desired scaler, some examples are "None", "league_zscore", "league_minmax", "team_zscore", "team_minmax", "quantiles", etc. Scalers will be defined as operators in our library, however, they will be able to check if the output columns already exist to avoid computing them again.
 For example, if we are already computing the league-wide z-score of a specific stat, then we should already have the league-wide mean and standard deviation computed, so we could reuse those columns for the scaler.
 - scaler_partition: It is just the partition for the scaler.
 In case warm-start is used, we do not warm-start the targets, only the moments or any prior used in the scaler.
 For example, for a z_score scaler, only the mean and std for the scaler are warm-started, not the target stat.
 - scaler_window: Specifies the lookback, we align it with the windows form the feature engineering.